gbmhunter/blog/content/electronics/communication-protocols/i2c-communication-protocol/index.md

 Due to the rise in popularity of the I2C protocol and the limited amount of addresses available with the original 7-bit addressing scheme (leading to address clashes), a 10-bit addressing scheme was introduced.
 10-bit addressing gives an additional 1024 unique addresses.

 The 10-bit addressing scheme involves two address bytes (instead of just one).
-The first byte includes the bits 11110 (in bit positions 7:3) which is a _reserved code_ to indicate that a 10-bit address follows.
-The actual 10-bit address is sent in bits 2:1 of the first address byte (the MSB) and bits 7:0 of the second address byte (LSB).
+The first byte includes the bits `11110` (in bit positions `7:3`) which is a _reserved code_ to indicate that a 10-bit address follows.
+The actual 10-bit address is sent in bits `2:1` of the first address byte (the MSB) and bits `7:0` of the second address byte (LSB).

-{{< figure src="/images/2011/09/i2c-10-bit-addressing-scheme-bit-pattern-of-address-bytes-1.gif" width="1023px" caption="The bit pattern of the two address bytes in the I2C 10-bit addressing scheme.
+{{< img src="i2c-10-bit-addressing-scheme-bit-pattern-of-address-bytes.gif" width="1000px" caption="The bit pattern of the two address bytes in the I2C 10-bit addressing scheme.
 Image from http://www.i2c-bus.org/." >}}

-Bit 0 of the first address byte is the read/not-write (RnW) bit. **Note that when using the 10-bit addressing scheme, this must be set to 0.** Thus, to perform a read operation, a _combined transfer_ must be used.
-In a _combined transfer_, the above two bytes are sent with the RnW bit set to 0, then a repeated start, then the first address byte again, but with the RnW bit set to 1.
+Bit `0` of the first address byte is the read/not-write (RnW) bit. **Note that when using the 10-bit addressing scheme, this must be set to 0.** Thus, to perform a read operation, a _combined transfer_ must be used.
+In a _combined transfer_, the above two bytes are sent with the RnW bit set to `0`, then a repeated start, then the first address byte again, but with the RnW bit set to `1`.
 A read operation then may be performed as usual.

 The 10-bit addressing scheme has been to designed so that it can work on a bus alongside the 7-bit addressing scheme.

 ## Transmission Distances And Buffer's

-{{< figure src="/images/2011/09/i2c-buffer-ic-example.jpg" width="800px" caption="An example from a NXP application note showing how their P82B96 I2C-bus buffering IC can utilise buffering and twisted pairs to increase the I2C communication distance."  >}}
+{{< img src="i2c-buffer-ic-example.jpg" width="800px" caption="An example from a NXP application note showing how their P82B96 I2C-bus buffering IC can utilise buffering and twisted pairs to increase the I2C communication distance."  >}}

 If you are following the I2C spec, the transmission distance is usually limited to a few metres due the max line capacitance rated at 400pF.
 Speaking from personal experience, when trying to get I2C to work through long cables, cross-talk is usually the problem which stops the communications from working.
 The cross-capacitance between the SCL and SDA lines results in the signals mixing together, and often your start condition won't work because the SDA line being pulled low will couple into the SCL and pull that low too, invalidating the transmission.
 Slowing down the transition speeds could help this (aka drive strength), but the rise /fall times is typically limited to a maximum of 300ns.

 The picture below shows how cross-coupling can introduce noise onto the SDA and SCL lines when using long cables.
 This shows SCL (yellow) and SDA (blue) over an 8m ethernet cable.

-{{< figure src="/images/2011/09/i2c-noise-from-long-cable.jpg" width="387px" caption="The cross-talk noise that occurs on long I2C transmission lines.
+{{< img src="i2c-noise-from-long-cable.jpg" width="387px" caption="The cross-talk noise that occurs on long I2C transmission lines.
 This shows SCL (yellow) and SDA (blue) over a 20m ethernet cable."  >}}

 ## Using Twisted Pair Cabling And A Buffer IC